The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/2-git-github.md

 * `git clone`
 * `git push`

+## Setup

+To follow along in this lecture, navigate to your `development/unit-0` folder in your VS Code terminal and create a new folder inside called `2-git-lecture`.

 ## Introduction: Managing Files Can Be Tricky

 Imagine you're working on a paper.
 You've got all of your drafts saved in a folder and it looks something like this: